pankaj90382/TSAI-2/S2/README.md

  - Sometimes without having control on images can cause out of memory issue as image going can be having higher dimensions.

-## yet to explore part:
+#### :point_right: Issues and Exploration:

-- ** I have to make batch size = 1 for variable size images ( Needs to explore more on it)
+- I have to make batch size = 1 for variable size images ( Needs to explore more on it)

 - facing Cuda out of memory as few images are very large .Advisable to keep images in certain range.

 ### Image Augmentation

 I have used the [albumentations](https://albumentations.readthedocs.io/en/latest/api/augmentations.html) library for augmentation.